WHAT TO PUT IN THE LUNCH BOX FOR YOUR KID TO SCHOOL?

-Good breakfast in the morning before going to school should become a must in every family.
-But beyond that, each mom should think what to put in the kid’s lunch box, so that the child could eat right during school breaks.
+A good breakfast in the morning before going to school should become a must in every family.
+But beyond that, each mom should think about what to put in the kid's lunch box, so that the child could eat right during school breaks.

 Healthy food is the key to the health of your children.
 It is very important to give the child to school a healthy lunch: this will provide him or her a long burst of energy.
-Healthy choice is fresh fruits, vegetables, a combination of animal and milk proteins.
+A healthy choice is fresh fruits, vegetables, a combination of animal and milk proteins.

-Do not choose sweet dairy products which contains excess calories and often lead to allergies.
+Do not choose sweet dairy products which contain excess calories and often lead to allergies.
 Sugar negates all the advantages of milk.
-That’s why sweet curds, sweet fruit yoghurts and chocolate milk have nothing to do with strengthening bones and teeth.
-Choose dairy products with natural taste or add chopped fruits or berries to a bottle of drinking yoghurt yourself.
+That's why sweet curds, sweet fruit yogurts, and chocolate milk have nothing to do with strengthening bones and teeth.
+Choose dairy products with natural taste or add chopped fruits or berries to a bottle of drinking yogurt yourself.

 A BOTTLE OF WATER is a must!

-FRUITS AND VEGETABLES – use every opportunity to include seasonal fruits and vegies.
+FRUITS AND VEGETABLES - use every opportunity to include seasonal fruits and veggies.

-While making a sandwich for your child pay attention to grain small loafs or bread with bran or whole grain foods.
+While making a sandwich for your child pay attention to grain small loafs of bread with bran or whole-grain foods.
 Also, very often children just get bored of the usual kind of sandwiches.
 That is so boring!
-Try to wrap the stuffing in pita bread, tortillas or pancakes.
+Try to wrap the stuffing in pita bread, tortillas, or pancakes.

 The filling should be beneficial and definitely diverse.
 Try to make a rough menu of fillings for the week.
 It can be: